MrWhiteC/NLU_Project2025/README.md

 **Conclusion:**

 The proposed **CTI-BERT model** outperformed existing **general-domain** and **cybersecurity-domain** models.

+**Gaps:**
+The model will works only with the English language which in real-world of cybersecurity many news are distributed in many language.
+In addition, the model was trained with very little datasets which could cause some problem to unknown cybersecurity news or intelligence.

 **Relevance to Our Project:**
 - Since our chatbot needs to **classify cybersecurity news into MITRE ATT&CK techniques**, CTI-BERT’s **domain-specific pretraining** supports **higher accuracy and relevance in classification tasks**.